Behaviour for Learning

 Everyone has mental health - your mental health affects how you feel, act and think.
 Your mental health can change from day-to-day or over periods of time and it can be affected by many different things.
 Here at East Ward, we understand that our mental health is just as important as our physical health and support all children's wellbeing.
 Our learning and play supports how you cope with stress, teaches you how to communicate and act with others, how you adapt to change and also allows you to understand how to make good choices.
-We are very lucky that at East Ward, in addition to all our wonderful teaching staff, we have Miss Rigby who does some amazing work with children in all year groups in our My Cloud.
-If you ever feel like you need some support or just someone to talk to, Miss Rigby is always there.
+We are very lucky that at East Ward, in addition to all our wonderful teaching staff, we have Miss Sheridan and Miss Hewitt who do some amazing work with children in all year groups in our My Cloud.
+If you ever feel like you need some support or just someone to talk to, Miss Sheridan and Miss Hewitt are always there.

 How can you ensure you have a positive mental health?

 - Get active - a healthy body supports a healthy mind.

 - Get talking - talking through any worries or problems will help you to overcome them.

 - Try something new - make a change and try out something new and exciting like a new hobby or sport.